sensorium/Mozzi/README.md

 - You will have to add the header file "util/atomic.h" to your Arduino_STM32/STM32F1/cores/maple/util, manually.
 Get it [here](http://www.stm32duino.com/viewtopic.php?f=3&t=258&start=10#p1901)
 - You will have to apply a patch to STM32F1/libraries/STM32ADC/src/STM32ADC.h - See http://www.stm32duino.com/viewtopic.php?f=14&t=2207&p=38131#p38131
 - If you want to use MIDI, be sure to replace "MIDI_CREATE_DEFAULT_INSTANCE()" with "MIDI_CREATE_INSTANCE(HardwareSerial, Serial1, MIDI)" (or Serial2)
-- Hardware #ifdefs are still pretty messy (but better than before I started, IMO)
 - Not cross-tested to verify that I did not break anything on the existing platforms AVR and Teensy
 - Timers 4 (PWM output), 2 (control rate), and 3 (audio rate) are used.
 Timers 2 and 3 could certainly be merged, but I did not bother optimizing, yet.
 - Default audio resolution is currently set to 10 bits, which yields 70khZ PWM frequency on a 72MHz CPU.
 HIFI mode is 2*7bits at up to 560Khz (but limited to 5 times audio rate)
 - HIFI_MODE did not get much testing
 - STEREO_HACK not yet implemented (although that should not be too hard to do)
 - AUDIO_INPUT is completely untested (but implemented in theory)
-- mozziAnalogRead() is implemented, but returns range 0-4095 rather than AVR's 0-1023.
-We might want to make this configurable, and default to the lower range
+- Note that AUDIO_INPUT and mozziAnalogRead() return values in the STM32's full ADC resolution of 0-4095 rather than AVR's 0-1023.

 # Mozzi